abulhawa/Windows-Photo-Repair-Inspector/README.md

 ## Notes

 - Scans run on a background thread to keep the UI responsive; large collections may still take time.
+- The **Taken At Fixes** tab lists files missing EXIF capture timestamps where the filename-derived date matches the filesystem creation date.
+Apply fixes to write that timestamp back into the photo (JPEG/TIFF only, requires `piexif`).
 - Files the app cannot read (permission issues, corrupt metadata, unsupported formats) are skipped silently to avoid interrupting your review.
 - On Windows, the app requests DPI awareness to look crisp on high-resolution displays.